PSTechiee/Minecraft-server-setup/README.md

    After restarting, all the required files will be installed.
 You will get new folders, including `Geyser-Spigot` (in my case, I selected Spigot for Paper, so the folder will be named accordingly depending on your version).

    You will need to make changes in the configuration files within the `Geyser-Spigot` folder.
 Open the `Geyser-Spigot` folder, go to the `config.yml` file, and replace the port accordingly.
 Try using the IP/URL and port or client port.

+3. In mc_server folder, go to `server.properties` and find `online-mode` make it online-mode=false (Additionally you can also customise gamemode and pvp)